prinsaa/android-app-prework/README.md

 The following **optional** features are implemented:

-* [X] When button is clicked by user, the button colour is changed so that user knows more easily that the button was clicked.
+* [X] When button is clicked by the user, the button colour is changed for better indication of the button being clicked.

 ## Video Walkthrough